robot-com/oss/packages/reliable-backend-framework/README.md

 Here is the lifecycle of a mutation with a scheduled task:

 1. A `SERIALIZABLE` database transaction is started.
-2. The queue's middleware runs inside this transaction.
-3. The mutation's handler logic runs.
+2. The mutation's handler logic runs.
-4. When `scheduler.enqueue()` is called, it **does not** immediately publish to NATS.
+3. When `scheduler.enqueue()` is called, it **does not** immediately publish to NATS.
 Instead, it inserts a record representing the message into a special `rbf_outbox` table within the same database transaction.
-5. The handler completes, and its result is saved to a `rbf_results` table, also within the transaction.
+4. The handler completes, and its result is saved to a `rbf_results` table, also within the transaction.
-6. The database transaction is committed.
+5. The database transaction is committed.
 At this point, the changes to your business tables, the outbox message, and the result are all atomically and durably saved.
-7.  **After the commit succeeds**, a background process in RBF:
+6.  **After the commit succeeds**, a background process in RBF:
     a.
 Reads the message from the `rbf_outbox` table.
     b.
 Publishes it to the NATS stream.
     c.
 Upon receiving confirmation from NATS, it deletes the message from the `rbf_outbox` table.

 **Failure Recovery:**
-*   If the application crashes after step 6 but before 7c, the message remains in the `rbf_outbox` table.
+*   If the application crashes after step 5 but before 6c, the message remains in the `rbf_outbox` table.
 A background "sweeper" process will periodically scan this table for orphaned messages and republish them, guaranteeing at-least-once delivery.

 ### Idempotency and Deduplication